-- Vivi Orunitia: A young Black Mage child who is trying to find the major answers in life, while trying to understand his own existence and life.
-Very shy, quiet, humble, and kind he also controls powerful Black Magic (which becomes Double Black when tranced).
-Vivi also equips staves for physical attack.
+- Vivi Orunitia: A young Black Mage child is trying to find the major answers in life while trying to understand his existence and life.
+Very shy, quiet, humble, and kind, he also controls powerful Black Magic (which becomes Double Black when tranced).
+Vivi also equips staves for a physical attack.

-- Adelbert Steiner: He’s the Captain of the Knights of Pluto, who serve in Alexandria.
-He’s a protector of Princess Garnet and a man with a high sense of justice.
-He’s also very stubborn and sometimes very square-minded.
-Swords are his weapons of choice which grant him great physical strength (which is even greater when tranced).
+- Adelbert Steiner: He is the Captain of the Knights of Pluto, who serve in Alexandria.
+He is a protector of Princess Garnet and a man with a high sense of justice.
+He is also very stubborn and sometimes very square-minded.
+Swords are his weapons of choice, which grant him great physical strength (which is even more remarkable when tranced).

-- Amarant Coral: He’s a bounty Hunter and a wanted man.
-He and Zidane have a past together, where Zidane is rather humorously the cause of Amarant's criminal reputation.
-He’s quiet and nobody really knows the reasons or thoughts behind his actions.
-His main weapons are claws and as well use of his monk-like "Flair abilities, gaining the ability to use them on all allies or all enemies while in trance.
+- Amarant Coral: He is a bounty Hunter and a wanted man.
+He and Zidane have a past together, where Zidane is instead humorously the cause of Amarant's criminal reputation.
+He is quiet, and nobody knows the reasons or thoughts behind his actions.
+His primary weapons are claws and his monk-like "Flair" abilities, gaining the ability to use them on all allies or enemies while in a trance state.

-- Freya Crescent: A female Dragon Knight from the kingdom of Burmecia, who is in search of her lost love, Fratley.
+- Freya Crescent: A female Dragon Knight from the kingdom of Burmecia is in search of her lost love, Fratley.
 She is strong, smart, and brave.
-Her main weapons are spears which she uses to jump in the air, coming down upon her enemies with a powerful blow (or several powerful blows while tranced).
+Her primary weapons are spears, which she uses to jump in the air, coming down upon her enemies with a powerful blow (or several powerful blows while tranced).

-- Quina Quen: A very strange looking guy (or girl), he is part of the Qu race.
-He is sent by his “master” to join Zidane and the rest of the party to help and learn about food and life around the world, and to become a great cook.
+- Quina Quen: A bizarre-looking guy (or girl), he is part of the Qu race.
+He is sent by his “master” to join Zidane and the rest of the party to learn about food and life around the world and become a great cook.
 His weapon of choice: giant forks.
-As part of her quest to eat all the foods in the world Quina can eat enemies with 1/8 hp (sometimes learning powerful Blue Magic) or enemies with 1/4 hp during trance.
+As part of her quest to eat all the foods in the world, Quina can eat enemies with 1/8 HP (sometimes learning powerful Blue Magic) or enemies with 1/4 HP during trance.